giantswarm/docs/src/content/advanced/upgrades/aws-19-release/index.md

 Additionally, while `Cilium's Network Policy` provides powerful security features, support for setting `ipBlock` with `Pod IPs` is not included, so be sure to inspect your workloads and configured `Network Policies` carefully.
 The Account Engineers will reach out to you and we will provide a solution to provide the `CiliumNetworkPolicies` before the upgrade for no downtime.

 It's important to note that due to changes to `Cluster CR's` during the upgrade process, `GitOps` automation will have to be suspended and any applied changes backported to the repos before resuming.
 Keep this in mind as you prepare for the upgrade.
+This needs to be evaluated on a case-by-case basis, since different GitOps implementations might only keep _some_ parts of `Cluster` CRs in Git.
+Feel free to reach out to your Account Engineer to understand more about these changes.

 To ensure a smooth transition to `Cilium`, we've prepared a [comprehensive upgrade process](https://handbook.giantswarm.io/docs/support-and-ops/ops-recipes/upgrade-to-cilium/) that explains every migration step in detail, so you can feel confident in following the process and avoid any potential issues.